ucsb-cs148-w24/project-pj11-songrater/README.md

 2. Evaluate the song with three choices: "Good", "Ok", "Bad"
 3. Leave a comment for this song
 4. Compare this song with other songs in the same category ("Good", "Ok", "Bad")
 5. Get the rank of the song and its score!
+6. Getting your song ranking lists in your profile page
+7. Edit your profile
+8. Search for your friends and add them!
+9. See your friends' song ranking lists

 # Deployment